America is in the middle of a student loan crisis.

 - What are the most significant points in student-loan history?

-We’ll answer each of these questions by using our own research and interviews with student-loan experts.
+We’ll answer each of these questions by using our own research into the history of student loans and interviews with experts.
 As we move into the first part of this article, you might be surprised to know that student loans came into existence because of outer space, not to make college more affordable.

 Federal student loans – loans given to students by the government – can be traced back to the National Student Defense Loan program.